cran-task-views/Epidemiology/InfectiousEpi.md

 ## Inclusion criteria

-Packages included in this task view were identified through recommendations of IDE experts as well as an automated CRAN search `usingpkgsearch::pkg_search()`, with the keywords: *epidemiology*, *epidemic, epi, outbreak* and *transmission*.
+Packages included in this task view were identified through recommendations of IDE experts as well as an automated CRAN search using `pkgsearch::pkg_search()`, with the keywords: *epidemiology*, *epidemic*, *epi*, *outbreak* and *transmission*.
 The list was manually curated for the final selection to satisfy the conditions described in the previous paragraph.

+Packages are deemed in scope if they provide tools, or data, explicitly targeted at reporting, modelling, or forecasting infectious diseases.

 **Your input is welcome!** Please suggest packages we may have missed by posting an issue at: